alnwlsn/tandy6k/README.md

 Converts a ps2 keyboard to one that works with a TRS-80 8-inch system.
 Made because I was getting impatient waiting to fix the broken keyboard I have.
 Runs on an Arduino pro micro, but similar things should work.
 Similar to this converter https://www.smbaker.com/tandy-1000-upgrades-ps2-tandy-keyboard-adapter but for the Tandy 6000 instead of the Tandy 1000, and made more lazily by using the Arduino framework.
 Uses this PS2 arduino library https://github.com/techpaul/PS2KeyAdvanced

 Change the mapping how you wish; I have not checked it against the real tandy 6000 keyboard, but it seems to mostly work well anyways.

+# Misc Notes
+* installing 2nd bank of DRAM for 128K on z80 board
+** Be sure to remove C81-C83, if not already removed.
+These are used as power bypass caps for 16K rams, but for 64K rams, an address signal is on those pins instead.
+If the caps are present, they stretch the signal out too much and it doesn't work, which is why they must be cut out.
+See model 12/16 technical bullitin #18.